mewore/redemption/README.md

 - [x] 💙 Player flight
 - [x] 💙 Twigs
 - [x] 💙 The player can collect the twigs
-- [ ] 💙 A place the player needs to place the twigs at
+- [x] 💙 A place the player needs to place the twigs at - twig container
 - [ ] 💙 When all the twigs have been placed, the level is unlocked and the player can exit, completing the level
 - [ ] 💚 1 level
 - [ ] 💟 Publish `0.1.0`

 ### Basic features

+- [ ] 💙 A spinning heartbeat line around the twig container, which shoots out towards the exit when done (and its path is defined by a Line2D)
 - [ ] 💙 Twig groups - multiple twigs at the same place appear as one with a number above
 - [ ] 💜 Player sprite
 - [ ] 💙 Timer